Simón Trinidad: Supporters

-The "National Committee to Free Ricardo Palmera" is an ideologically leftwing organization based in the United States which calls for the release of Ricardo Palmera, ("Simón Trinidad") member of the Colombian FARC guerrilla group.
+The "National Committee to Free Ricardo Palmera" is an ideologically left-wing organization based in the United States which calls for the release of Ricardo Palmera, ("Simón Trinidad") member of the Colombian FARC guerrilla group.
 The group considers Palmera to be "one of Latin America's most important leftists," stating that "everyone who is against injustice and who wants to oppose the imperial arrogance of the Bush administration should join [them] in the effort."
 14 members of the Committee participated in an October 10, 2006 protest that preceded the beginning of Trinidad's trial.

 The "National Committee to Free Ricardo Palmera" states on its website that "[we are] made up of Colombia solidarity activists in the U.S. and around the world.
 We ask all those who oppose U.S. intervention in Colombia to join us in demanding freedom for Ricardo Palmera."

 The Committee supports the FARC's activities in Colombia, describing its leadership as "incorruptible through forty years of struggle" and the rebel group as one that is "fighting for national liberation".

-Conditions of detention

-Simón Trinidad his jailed at ADX Florence "Supermax" prison in solitary confinment.
-During the first three year of his time there, he was kept with light on 24 hours a day.
-He had no contact with other prisoners until the peace agreements between the FARC-EP and the Colombian Governement in 2016.
-He can now speak to two other prisoners 2 hours a day.
-He cannot receive any mail and only two persons are authorised to see him, his lawyer and his brother.
-These conditions are considered torture according to international humanitarian law.

-Liberation

-As part of the Colombian peace process, Simón Trinidad should be liberated and be part of the Special Jurisdiction for Peace.